-- 1. To operate the ejectors which supply the main pump impeller suction. - 2.
-To operate the throttle valve.
+- To operate the ejectors which supply the main pump impeller suc- - To operate the throttle valve.
 The line supplying the throttle is in turn connected to the overspeed trip valve and the governing valve emergency trip plunger.
-An orifice is used in the supply line to the throttle valve to reduce the actual flow in order to insure positive action of the trip mechanism. - 3.
-To operate the governor servo motor operating piston which opens and closes the steam inlet valves. - 4.
-To supply oil through the coolers, to the bearings.
-An orifice is used in this line to reduce the flow to the proper amount. - 5.
-To operate the auxiliary oil pump regulator. - 6.
-As a control medium for:-

-- a.
-Governing impeller.b.
+An orifice is used in the supply line to the throttle valve to reduce the actual flow in order to insure positive action of the trip mechanism. - To operate the governor servo motor operating piston which opens and closes the steam inlet valves. - To supply oil through the coolers, to the bearings.
+An orifice is used in this line to reduce the flow to the proper amount. - To operate the auxiliary oil pump regulator. - 5.
+To operate the carrier for: - a.
+Governing impeller - b.
 Governor transformer. - c.
-Governing valve emergency trip.
+Governing valve emergency trip. - d.
+Load limit valve